pastoriomarco/manymove/manymove_cpp_trees/tutorials/tutorial_01.md

 <img src="./media/init_ground_obj.png" alt="Init Ground Object" width="640"/>

+---

-As you can see, the snippet automatically generated already contains a Fallback node with 2 child nodes.
-We need to create all the fixed objects at the beginning of the program, so let's combine their snippets:
+The snippet automatically generated already contains a Fallback node with 2 child nodes.
+Since we need to create all the fixed objects at the beginning of the program, let's combine all of their snippets:

 ```cpp
     std::string spawn_fixed_objects_xml = sequenceWrapperXML("SpawnFixedObjects", {ground.init_xml, wall.init_xml});
 ```

+As you can see, to use the `sequenceWrapperXML` you just need a name for the node and a sequence of xml snippets that you need to execute sequentially.
+The result itself is another xml snippet that you can combine further.

 The resulting xml snippet will look like this: